ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

-# did:cosmos Method Specification
+# did:ixo Method Specification

-This document defines the syntax, data model, and operations for the **did:cosmos** DID method.
+This document defines the syntax, data model, and operations for the **did:ixo** DID method.

 **Authors** :